m50d/m50d.github.com/_posts/2015-12-27-best-girl-winning.md

 layout: default
 ---

 Episode 13 is traditionally a climax of some sort, and this doesn't disappoint.
-The main event is the set-piece fleet battle,
+The main event is a full-on set-piece fleet battle,